nelsieborja/js-dictionary/Built-in Objects/README_ARRAY.md

   const numbers = [40, 2, 5, 3];
   // Numbers are converted into string using the default console.log(numbers.sort());                                    // (4) [2, 3, 40, 5]
-  // Sort using "Compare Function" console.log(numbers.sort((a, b) => a - b));                     // (4) [2, 3, 5, 40]
+  // Sorts using "Compare Function" console.log(numbers.sort((a, b) => a - b));                     // (4) [2, 3, 5, 40]
   ```